The Short Answer

 While house flipping projects can be a great way to make a profit, there are various risks involved.
 Here are some of the risks:

-- Hidden costs: There can be hidden costs that pose a risk to investors because they can be detrimental to the deal.
-These hidden costs can come in the form of property taxes, insurance, utilities and more.
+- Hidden costs: There can be hidden costs (such as extra repair costs or holding costs) that pose a risk to investors because they can be detrimental to the deal.
+These hidden costs can come in the form of property taxes, insurance, utilities, repair costs, holding costs and more.